Youhanna Fouad El-Hage

-Youhanna Fouad El-Hage (born 13 March 1939 in Zahle, Lebanon - died on 4 May 2005) was a Lebanese Archeparch of the Maronite Catholic Archeparchy of Tripoli in Lebanon and President of the Caritas Lebanon.
+Youhanna Fouad El-Hage (born 13 March 1939 in Zahle, Lebanon - died on 4 May 2005) was a Lebanese Archeparch of the Maronite Catholic Archeparchy of Tripoli in Lebanon, and served as President of both Caritas Internationalis and Caritas Lebanon.

 Life

 On March 17, 1968 El-Hage was ordained priest.
 He studied in Rome, in the United States and in Beirut.
 On 7 June 1997, El-Hage was appointed Maronite Archbishop of Tripoli in Northern Lebanon.
 His episcopal consecration took place on 1 November 1997 by the hands of the Maronite Patriarch of Antioch, Cardinal Nasrallah Boutros Sfeir, and his co-consecrators were Roland Aboujaoudé, Titular bishop of Antioch and Georges Scandar, Eparch of Zahleh.

 In Lebanon, he was known as "bishop of the poor" by Christians and Muslims.

 El-Hage died on May 4, 2005.